Kyramee/netbox-openshift/netbox/README.md

 > **Note**
 >\* Only one should be set to true

-### Netbox image
+### NetBox image

-The following table lists the configurable parameters that control where and which version of Netbox the chart will pull and use.
+The following table lists the configurable parameters that control where and which version of NetBox the chart will pull and use.

 | Parameter                                       | Description                                                         | Default                                      |
 | ------------------------------------------------|---------------------------------------------------------------------|----------------------------------------------|